Job profile

 As a magazine features editor, you will be responsible for ensuring pieces that are submitted are topical, engaging, informative and accurate.

 These openings are usually within large publishing companies that produce a whole portfolio of titles.
-These will include weekly and monthly consumer or lifestyle titles otherwise known as the ‘glossies’, as well as trade titles.
-Magazine features editors do not always need to have specialist knowledge of the subject they cover, unless the content is highly technical, although an interest in the subject is usually expected.
+These will include weekly and monthly consumer or lifestyle titles, otherwise known as the ‘glossies’, as well as trade titles.

 Responsibilities

-The role varies according to the size of the publication and the nature of its content, but as a magazine features editor your responsibilities will typically include:
+The role depends on the size of the publication and the nature of its content.
+As a magazine features editor, your main responsibilities will include:

 Salary

+For more senior members of staff, you can expect to earn between £35,000 to £65,000.
 Salaries will vary depending on the size and type of the publication.
-It’s likely that you’ll start in a more junior role within a magazine, such as an editorial assistant or junior reporter, where salaries will be lower.
-With experience you may then progress to the features editor role and gain a higher wage.
+You will most likely start off in a more junior position within a magazine.
+After this, you’ll then progress to a features editor role and earn a higher wage.
 According to Glassdoor the national average salary for a magazine features editor is between £33,000 to £37,000.

 Working hours